Project kickoff meeting: 10-step guide for success

 6. Establish project roles and responsibilities

-You might not have to do this for a straightforward internal project, but if your project team has never worked together before or if you’re working with an external partner, make sure everyone is aligned on roles and responsibilities.
+If your project team has never worked together before or if you're working with an external partner, make sure everyone is aligned on roles and responsibilities.
 Who is the main point of contact for the project?
 Does this project have a sponsor or executive leader?
-Is there an approver—or a group of approvers?

 Different stakeholders need to be looped in at different stages of the project.
 If your project team isn't clear on roles and responsibilities during the kickoff meeting, consider creating and sharing a RACI chart as an action item.